BrennanAyers/tsdbcg/README.md

 ```bash
 rails server
 ```
 This will begin the server on your `localhost:`, generally on Port 3000.
+Now that that you have the game server up and running, you can interact with it through the Endpoints below, or install our UI application from [here](https://github.com/KevinKra/Dominion_fe)!

 ## Endpoints